Last Updated on September 29, 2019

 When I went to the market looking for our feast, I had a bit of a problem.
 Since it is just going to be the two of us, I couldn’t see the sense in purchasing a whole turkey, it’s just too much food.
 All I’m concerned with is The Sandwich the next day.
-I don’t want to have to eat left over turkey until I start gobbling.
-I looked at a breast, because it’s smaller, but neither one of us likes breast meat, and I wanted something we both like.
+I don’t want to have to eat leftover turkey until I start gobbling.
+I looked at a breast because it’s smaller, but neither one of us likes breast meat, and I wanted something we both like.
 I said to Spane, “Gee, I wish turkeys came with just thighs and wings!”
 He said, “Mom, don’t they have parts?
 Why not just get parts?”
 I love my son!
 He is so smart!
 Sure enough, there was a nice package with two large thighs, and those were the ones I took home.
 Hurray!
+We’re having stuffed turkey thighs in the Nesco.

 I really like moist turkey, so I’m going to do a few things to keep them moist.